frictionlessdata/datapackage/specs/fiscal-data-package.md

 #### Modelling

-Version 0.3 of the spec contained an elaborate system for modellling of the fiscal data.
+Version 0.3 of the spec contained an elaborate system for modelling of the fiscal data.
 In practice, this system turned out to be too complicated for normal users and error prone (as inconsistent modelling could be created).

 To add to that, modelling was not versatile enough to account for the very different source files existing with real users, nor was it expressive enough to convey the specific semantics required by these users.